Barry Town United fell victim to a Welsh Cup giantkilling after a 2-1 defeat to CPD Y Rhyl in the quarter finals.

 Robbie Willmott was handed the captain's armband in the absence of regular skipper Sainty, following the death of his father.

-They took advantage of a bright start at Belle Vue as Ieuan Owen nodded on a throw-in into the path of Hulbert, who teed up in front of Rhyl keeper Alex Swindell to take the lead after seven minutes.
+They took advantage of a bright start at Belle Vue - in front of an 1100-strong crowd - as Ieuan Owen nodded down a long throw-in into the path of Hulbert, who teed up in front of Rhyl keeper Alex Swindell to take the lead after seven minutes.

 The Lillywhites took time to settle and seemingly enjoyed more of the chances that followed with George Ratcliffe forced into a fine save by top scorer Jack Parry from the edge of the box.